milandrovna/Jupiter/README.md

 Option 1.
 Navigate to downloaded project repository in Command Prompt.
 Run `ng serve` to build the project.
 Then open http://localhost:4200/ in your browser.

 Option 2.
 Open downloaded project repository in Visual Studio Code or another coding environment.
 Open the terminal and run `ng serve --open`.
-Browser should open automatically.
+Default browser should open automatically.
 Otherwise open http://localhost:4200/ in your browser.